SolaRoad

 The SolaRoad was the world's first bike path made from solar panels, and was a prototype project testing the feasibility of various proposals for smart highways.
 The 72 m path opened in the week of 21 October 2014, and was designed by a consortium of organizations, which built the pathway in Krommenie, Netherlands.

 The path was formally opened in November 2014 by the Dutch Minister of Energy Henk Kamp.

-By January 2020, extensive damage was apparent on the path, which had led to the installation of a sign warning of 'Bad Road Surface' NL:Slecht Wegdek.
+By January 2020, extensive damage was apparent on the path, which had led to the installation of a sign warning of 'Bad Road Surface' (Dutch: Slecht Wegdek).
 The path was removed in November 2020 and is considered a failure.

 Consortium

-The technology was developed by a consortium consisting of Netherlands Organisation for Applied Scientific Research (TNO), Imtech (Dynniq) and Ooms Civiel, with a grant of €1.5 million from the province (county) North Holland as owner of the path.
+The technology was developed by a consortium consisting of the Netherlands Organisation for Applied Scientific Research (TNO), Imtech (Dynniq) and Ooms Civiel, with a grant of €1.5 million from the province of North Holland as owner of the path.
 The total cost of the pilot project was €3.5 million.
-In addition to the €1.5 million from the province North Holland were that contributions from TNO, Ooms Civil, Imtech (Dynniq) and the European PV-Sin project (partly subsidized by the Dutch government).
+In addition to the €1.5 million from the province of North Holland were that contributions from the TNO, Ooms Civil, Imtech (Dynniq) and the European PV-Sin project (partly subsidized by the Dutch government).

 Technology

 The road surface consisted of prefabricated panels with a surface of 1 cm thick hardened glass.
 Beneath the glass solar cells were installed.
 TNO stated that this energy can be used for lighting of the road, traffic lights and road signs.
 The energy was also delivered to local dwellings.
 TNO thought that in the future, electrical vehicles might be driven by the road itself.
-This prototype was be studied over the next three years.
+This prototype was studied over the next three years.